⛔ GOP Refusal to Extend Health Care Subsidies

 - Job growth is collapsing.
 June and May jobs reports were revised down by a combined 258,000 jobs.

-- Unemployment is rising, and long-term unemployment is at a post-pandemic high.
+- Unemployment is rising.
+Unemployment rose to nearly a four-year high in September, and almost a quarter of all unemployed workers have been without a job for 27 weeks or longer.
 Inflation continues to tick up each month.
 CPI for all items rose in August, and in the last year, prices for all items increased 2.9%.

 - Trump’s tariffs are driving up costs and will cost the average American household $2,400 this year – with families facing 40% higher prices for footwear, 38% higher prices for apparel, and a 3.3% spike in food prices.